Using Rollover for Business Startups (ROBS)

 How a ROBS Plan Can Hurt You

 Despite its many advantages, ROBS naturally come with their share of risks as well.
-The most notable drawback, of course, is you are transferring money from your retirement savings that you may never be able to return should your business fail.
-Possibly the worst case scenario, you’ll now have to contend with less savings for your retirement years and the fallout of a business that wasn’t financially sustainable.
+The most notable drawback, of course, if you are transferring money from your retirement savings that you may never be able to return should your business fail.
+Possibly the worst case scenario, you’ll now have to contend with fewer savings for your retirement years and the fallout of a business that wasn’t financially sustainable.

 In order to utilize a ROBS plan for your company, you not only have to have at least $50,000 in your retirement account to transfer into your business account, but your enterprise must also be set up as a C corporation.
 This may take some extensive re-organizing if you currently operate as a sole proprietorship or LLC.
 And in doing so, it may not be the right choice for you in terms of liability and tax structure.
 Only you can determine if the re-organization would be worth the risk should you decide to pursue a ROBS plan.

-Also, if you’re an entrepreneur with limited cashflow availability, the cost to enroll in a ROBS plan can be prohibitive if you don’t have the money to pay the fees.
+Also, if you’re an entrepreneur with limited cash flow availability, the cost to enroll in a ROBS plan can be prohibitive if you don’t have the money to pay the fees.
 For example, popular ROBS providers Guidant and Benetrends Financial charge roughly $5,000 to assist with establishing a ROBS.
 This fee is due prior to setting up the plan, and therefore the investment transfer from your retirement account cannot be utilized.

 5 Steps for Setting Up a ROBS for Your Business